drop-project-edu/drop-project/src/orchid/resources/wiki/assignment-creation.md

 After the creation of the repository, the following steps should be followed in the Drop Project web-application:

-Login with your teacher account
+1. Login with your teacher account
-From the top menu, open the `Manage Assignments` page Press the `Create Assignment` blue button that appears in the bottom of the page Fill in the form - below each field there is a short description of its purpose
+2. From the top menu, open the `Manage Assignments` page
+3. Press the `Create Assignment` blue button that appears in the bottom of the page
+4. Fill in the form - below each field there is a short description of its purpose

-How to create tests
+# How to create tests

 Public tests should be defined in a file whose name should be prefixed with the `TestTeacher`.
-For example, the tests for a class Person should be defined in file `TestTeacherPerson`.
+For example, the tests for a class `Person` should be defined in a file called `TestTeacherPerson`.

 Hidden tests should be defined in a file whose name should be prefixed with `TestTeacherHidden`.
 For example, `TestTeacherHiddenPerson`.